ibm-cloud-docs/openshift/registry.md

 1. Enable a [Virtual Router Function (VRF)](/docs/account?topic=account-vrf-service-endpoint&interface=ui) for your IBM Cloud infrastructure account so that you can use the {{site.data.keyword.registrylong_notm}} private cloud service endpoint.
 To enable VRF, see [Enabling VRF](/docs/account?topic=account-vrf-service-endpoint&interface=ui).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 1. [Enable your {{site.data.keyword.cloud_notm}} account to use service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint).

-Now, {{site.data.keyword.registrylong_notm}} automatically uses the private cloud service endpoint.
+{{site.data.keyword.registrylong_notm}} automatically uses the private cloud service endpoint.
 You don't need to enable the private cloud service endpoint for your {{site.data.keyword.openshiftlong_notm}} clusters.

-Do I have to use the private `icr.io` registry addresses for anything else?
-:   Yes, if you [sign your images for trusted content](/docs/Registry?topic=Registry-registry_trustedcontent), the signatures contain the registry domain name.
-If you want to use the private `icr.io` domain for your signed images, resign your images with the private `icr.io` domains.